 ARCOM had been an official Inmarsat Service Provider (ISP) since 1999 and was until 2010 the largest independent ISP servicing Greek-owned/managed shipping companies in Greece and among the top independent ISPs in the world, servicing approximately 11% of Inmarsat traffic generated by Greek-owned commercial fleet worldwide.

-ARCOM was accredited by Inmarsat as a Gold Partner
+ARCOM was accredited by Inmarsat as a Platinum Partner

 ARCOM’s customer list included some of the largest Shipping companies in Greece and abroad, as well as, other prestigious clients, such as the Hellenic Navy, the United Nations and others.